-The District Administrator (D.A.) is the director of tournament play at the district level for the Little League International Tournament, but they certainly can’t do it alone.
-To efficiently and effectively organize, manage, and operate the district tournament, it is imperative that prior to the start of the tournament, the D.A. host a mandatory meeting to be attended by all Assistant District Administrators (A.D.A.).
-Here are some tips to help prepare A.D.A.s who are embracing the role as Game Directors during the Little League International Tournament.
+The District Administrator (D.A.) is the director of tournament play in most cases at district, section and state levels for the Little League International Tournament, but they certainly can’t do it alone.
+To efficiently and effectively organize, manage, and operate the district tournament, it is imperative that prior to the start of the tournament, the D.A. must host a mandatory meeting for tournament managers, and coaches, leagues, umpires and staff members.

-The A.D.A Meeting should review the following topics:
+The Staff Meeting should review the following topics:

 Pregame Meeting with Managers and Umpires

-It is recommended that the A.D.A. arrive at the game site one hour and fifteen minutes (1:15) before the scheduled first pitch of the game.
-He/she should oversee a coin flip one hour before the scheduled first pitch will decide the home team, which will always occupy the dugout along the first baseline.
+It is recommended that the staff member arrive at the game site one hour and fifteen minutes (1:15) before the scheduled first pitch of the game.
+He/she should oversee a coin flip one hour before the scheduled first pitch will decide the home team.
 In the hour preceding the game, both teams are given the first 15 minutes to warm up.
 During the second 15 minutes, the home team will have the field for infield-outfield practice; and the third 15 minutes are for the visiting team to conduct infield-outfield practice.
 If there are batting cages at the game site, teams are allowed to use them during the time when the other team is on the field for infield-outfield practice.
-The final 15 minutes prior to the first pitch are for field preparation and the Game Director’s plate meeting with the team managers and umpires.
+The final 15 minutes prior to the first pitch are for field preparation and the plate meeting with the team managers and umpires.

 Equipment Inspection